 - We suggest that you do not smoke for at least 5 days after surgery.

 - Avoid strenuous activity and do not exercise for at least 3-4 days after surgery.
 After that, be careful – your regular caloric and fluid intake has been reduced, so you may get light-headed, dizzy or weak.

-- If the muscles of the jaw become stiff, chewing gum at intervals will help relax the muscles, as well as the use of warm, moist heat to the outside of your face over these muscles.
+- If the muscles of the jaw become stiff, the use of warm, moist heat to the outside of your face over these muscles is helpful.